-- 1. Apostol, T. M. (1985).
+- 1. Apostol, T. M. (2002).
 Mathematical Analysis.
 Narosa India Ltd. - 2.
 Bartle, R. G. (1975).
 The Elements of Real Analysis (2nd ed.).
 Wiley. - 3.
-Courant, R. and John, F. (1965).
+Courant, R. and John, F. (1974).
 Introduction to Calculus and Analysis.
-Wiley. - 4.
-Goldberg, R. R. (1970).
+John Wiley \$ Sons Inc. - 4.
+Goldberg, R. R. (2020).
 Methods of Real Analysis.
-Oxford Publishing Co.

-6. Rudin, W. (1976).
-Principles of Mathematical Analysis.
-McGraw Hill.
+Oxford Publishing Co. - 5.
+Khuri, A. I. (2002).
+Advanced Calculus with Applications in Statistics.
+WileyInterscience. - 6.
+Rudin, W. (2017).
+Principles of Mathematical Analysis (3rded).
+McGraw Hill Education.

-STS 412: LINEAR ALGEBRA Teaching Hours: 3 Hrs per week
+STST 501: LINEAR ALGEBRA Teaching Hours: 3 Hrs per week

-LO1:To gain knowledge on the theoretical foundations involved in the concepts of field and vector geometry.
+LO1: To gain knowledge on the theoretical foundations involved in the concepts of field and vector geometry.

-LO2:To study about the computational techniques involved in the theory of matrix algebra, linear transformations, and systems of linear equations.
+LO2: To study about the computational techniques involved in the theory of matrix algebra, linear transformations, and systems of linear equations.

-LO3:To explore the concepts of eigen values and eigen vectors and its importance in matrix theory.
+LO3: To explore the concepts of eigen values and eigen vectors and its importance in matrix theory.

-LO4:To understand the theory and applications involved in the concepts of quadratic forms, vector and matrix differentiation.
+LO4: To understand the theory and applications involved in the concepts of quadratic forms, vector and matrix differentiation.